-We give you the ultimate Tasmanian experience as you travel a full loop of our island, stop at all the major attractions and then hit Hobart’s highlights.
+We give you the ultimate Tasmanian experience as you journey around our island and experience the iconic locations, attractions and some hidden gems.

 - 7 nights accommodation

 - National Park entry fees

 - Port Arthur Historic Site entry, guided walk and harbour cruise